 1. Install Amigo Data extension in Google Sheets

-You can get it from the Google Workspace Marketplace here.
+You can get it from the Google Workspace Marketplace by following the link below.

 Alternatively, you can get it directly from Google Sheets.